This article has links to products and services we love, which we may make commission from.

 This San Francisco wine tour promises wine tasting at three vineyards in eight hours and picks you up from your San Francisco hotel (or an agreed location if hiring an apartment).
-21+ years only.

 Head to downtown Napa for a twilight stroll along the riverfront and make sure to stop by the historic Napa Mill to see The Mosaic Fountain.

 San Francisco Accommodation

 North American cities are notoriously expensive when it comes to accommodation and unfortunately, San Francisco is up there as one of the most expensive.

-During her west to an east coast road Uroad road trip, Gemma (Two Scots Abroad) initially booked into a more affordable hostel option but left soon after checking in for a cleaner alternative.
+During her west to east coast road trip, Gemma (Two Scots Abroad) initially booked into a more affordable hostel option but left soon after checking in for a cleaner alternative.

 Frequently Asked Questions